chirlu/sox/msvc10/Readme.txt

    Extract the source code for the other libraries next to the sox directory.
 Remove the version numbers from the directory names.
+   The following versions were tested and successfully built:
    -- flac-1.2.1.tar.gz extracted into directory flac
    -- lame-398.4.tar.gz extracted into directory lame
    -- libid3tag-0.15.1b.tar.gz extracted into directory libid3tag
    -- libmad-0.15.1b.tar.gz extracted into directory libmad
    -- libogg-1.2.2.tar.gz extracted into directory libogg
-   -- libpng-1.2.44-no-config.tar.gz extracted into directory libpng
+   -- libpng-1.5.1.tar.gz extracted into directory libpng
    -- libsndfile-1.0.23.tar.gz extracted into directory libsndfile
    -- libvorbis-1.3.2.tar.gz extracted into directory libvorbis
    -- speex-1.2rc1.tar.gz extracted into directory speex